edgedb/edgedb/docs/reference/protocol/index.rst

 connection phase, and the command phase.
 The connection phase is responsible for negotiating the protocol and connection parameters, including authentication.
 The command phase is the regular operation phase where the server is processing queries sent by the client.
-In the command phase there are two possible command flows: script flow and granular flow.

 Connection Phase